-- The determination of the critical VCG (at a selected draft) so that the attained subdivision index A will equal required subdivision index R. - Generation of damage cases (taking into account possible cross-flooding by pipes or ducts), and automatic determination of damage boundaries (for the compartment-based and sub-compartment-based methods).
-Besides from being generated damage cases can also be defined or modified manually (see Fig. 7 for an example of the input window). - Output of intermediate results to text file, for human reading, and to spreadsheet for further analysis. - For higher processing speeds several tasks which can be performed simultaneously are distributed over multiple processors or processor cores, if available.
-In this way the processing speed is doubled on computers equipped with the latest hyperthreading or dual-core technology. - 4.3 Results The presentation of the results depends on the applied regulations, and particularly on the chosen calculation method.
-In particular, attention is focussed on the aggregated probability of damage, $\sum prv$, which should theoretically approach or equal unity, and which can be used as a measure of completeness.
-A $\sum prv$ of less than 1 indicates an incomplete calculation, while a value greater than 1 is a sign of overcompleteness, although both phenomena may also be the numerical expression of the problems of Section 2.
-Anyway, in this respect complete must be distinguished from accurate, for instance a zonal calculation with a modest number of zones can be complete, because the whole vessel is covered, but still inaccurate, because the zonal division approximates the true subdivision only roughly.
-For the different calculation methods, the following observations can be made:
+- The determination of the critical VCG (at a selected draft) so that the attained subdivision index A will equal required subdivision index R. - Generation of damage cases (taking into account possible cross-flooding by pipes or ducts), and automatic determination of damage boundaries (for the compartment-based and subcompartment-based methods).
+Damage cases may be generated, but also defined or modified manually.
+Fig.7 shows an example of the input window. - Output of intermediate results to text file, for human reading, and to spreadsheet for further analysis. - For higher processing speeds several tasks which can be performed simultaneously are distributed over multiple processors or processor cores, if available.
+In this way the processing speed is doubled on computers equipped with the latest hyperthreading or dual-core technology.

-Figure 7: Damage case editor
+Fig.7: Damage case editor